Q31. I provide administration services to pension schemes. Will I require authorisation or exemption?

-If the services do relate to contracts of insurance,6 you are still unlikely to need authorisation because you will only be carrying out insurance distribution activities6 by way of business if you are remunerated for providing services to third parties.
+If the services do relate to contracts of insurance, you are still unlikely to need authorisation because you will only be carrying out insurance mediation activities by way of business if you are remunerated for providing services to third parties.
 Members of your group are not considered to be third parties.

 Q36.
 As an administration service provider, I have authority over the pension scheme trustees' bank account.
 Does this mean I have to be authorised?

 No. Holding or controlling money belonging to a client is not, of itself, a regulated activity.
 It is only if you are holding or controlling the money in connection with performing a regulated activity that you will need to be authorised.
 This may arise, for example, if you are arranging investment transactions on behalf of the trustees and have authority to settle the transaction using funds in the trustees' bank account.

 Q37.
 The trustees authorise me, as administration service provider, to determine how much money should be transferred for investment each month to ensure that the scheme has enough cash available to meet its obligations.
 Does this have regulatory implications for me?

 No, unless it results in your concluding that there is a need to realise funds and instructing a broker or product provider to liquidate investments to do so.
 Should that happen, you are likely to be dealing in investments as agent or arranging subject to the possible availability of an exclusion such as that in article 29 of the Regulated Activities Order (see Q33).
 If you are able to exercise delegated powers to determine, on the trustees' behalf, which particular investments should be sold or surrendered, you are likely to be managing investments and need to be an authorised or exempt person.